dominic-taylor/sprint-1/command-line.md

-cd [example name]   : change directory, to the specified [name] ls                  : lists the files in the current directoy mkdir [example name]: creates a new directory touch [file]        : creates a new file pwd                 : outputs your current directory location i.e home/user/Downloads help                : displays a list of basic commands open [file]         : opens a file as if you clicked on it man [command]       : Show help for the [command] cp [file][directory]: Copy [file] to [directory] q                   : exit
+cd [example name]   : change directory, to the specified [name] ls                  : lists the files in the current directoy mkdir [example name]: creates a new directory rmdir [example name]: removes the named directory touch [file]        : creates a new file pwd                 : outputs your current directory location i.e home/user/Downloads open [file]         : opens a file as if you clicked on it man [command]       : Show help for the [command] cp [file][directory]: Copy [file] to [directory] exit                : exit the comannd line